We the Workers of the World

 The Garden (or if you prefer, The Kingdom of The Lord) is remembering that we are in it.

-Profit was never designed to facilitate those things.
-Whatever its claimed intent, all around its trickle-down mixed results, Profit has worked against them in favor of itself.
+Profit never intended to facilitate those things.
+Whatever its claim, all around its trickle-down mixed results, Profit has worked against them in favor of itself.

 That reveling figure, the spirit in the body rising, goes well with a Woop! aloud.
 For the capital enemy of Profit is true satisfaction.